Apology following dispute during school's culture day falls short, say protesters | CBC News

 Abdullah Aboalkhair said his 13-year-old brother, a Grade 9 student at the school, and his friends wore the keffiyeh that day, but took it off when he heard that students were getting suspended.
 He said no one at the school spoke to his brother about it.

-"We're not here to fight," he said. " We're here to show people what the kaffiyeh is...
+"We're not here to fight," he said. " We're here to show people what the keffiyeh is...
 We're here to educate people and let them know what it is."

 Symbol of resistance